Paul-Reed/dropbox-archive/README.md

 ### Installation and Setup
 `git clone https://github.com/Paul-Reed/dropbox-archive.git`
 `cd dropbox-archive && nano dropbox_filemanager.sh`
-Edit emoncms database credentials, save & exit.
+Ensure that your emoncms database credentials are added where indicated, and if you also want to back up your node-red flows, credential and settings, select (Y)es in the configuration,  save & exit.

 Run the script
 `./dropbox_filemanager.sh`